World News

 Durian

-Durians tend to be concurrently revered and feared in south-east Asia.
-Go there, and you are in all likelihood to peer signs banning them from all manner of locations, including rooms and public shipping.
+Durians tend to be concurrently revered and feared in Southeast Asia.
+Go there, and you will likely see peer signs banning them from all locations, including rooms and public shipping.
 This is because they stink like sweaty, tacky feet.
 Those inclined to tolerate the smell achieve this for the flesh interior, which is custard-like in texture and ripe banana-esque in taste.

 Noni

-Haggis – sheep coronary heart, liver, and lungs are combined with chopped onions, herbs, spices, oatmeal, and stock.
+Haggis – sheep’s coronary heart, liver, and lungs are combined with chopped onions, herbs, spices, oatmeal, and stock.

 GETTY IMAGES